TSummersLab/SMART_matlab/README.md

 More details will be explained in the [Getting Started](#getting-started) section.

 ## Platform Capabilities
 The platform is capable of controlling multiple robots at the same time.
-While each computer can only connect to a maximum of 7 robots because of Bluetooth limitations, we have observed that 6 robots is the practical limit and 4 robots is ideal for more powerful computers.
+While each computer can only connect to a maximum of 7 robots because of Bluetooth limitations, we have observed that 6 robots is the practical limit and 4 robots is the ideal number for many computers.
 The number of robots, the time it takes for the Sphero Connectivity Package to connect to them, and the stability of the connection are all dependent on the Bluetooth module used and the computer's capabilities.
 For example, a Microsoft Surface tablet can connect reliably to two robots, a Business-class laptop may be able to support 4 Spheros normally.
 Machines with older hardware performed better with a newer USB Bluetooth dongle.

 The number of Spheros controlled can be increased by using multiple computers connected to the same WiFi Network.
 The computers would only communicate once to sync the Sphero tags.
-From thereon, the computers can run independently.
-Thus, in addition to centralized control algorithm, the platform can be used to test distributed control algorithms.
+Afterwards, the computers can run independently.
+Thus, the package can be used for both centralized and decentralized control algorithm.

 The platform uses a webcam per computer to locate the Spheros.
 While this works well, it does restrict the operation region of the Spheros to the field of view of the camera or the intersection of the field of views of the cameras in case multiple cameras were used.

 The platform uses color based detection to locate the robots.
 This allows the platform to separate Spheros by color in case multiple teams are formed to test control algorithms related to game theory.
 However, color based detection is prone to detecting false positives.
-Thus, the field of view of each camera must be free of interference.
+Thus, the field of view of each camera must be free of interference and the chosen colors should be easily distinguishable.
 This also forces the background to be dark.
 Color based detection also limits the separation between robots.
 When robots of the same colors intersect, they individual robots can no longer be identified.

 Currently the package can only use a resolution of 640x480.
 This value is hard coded in multiple places in the package.
 This means that the camera calibration should be done in 640x480 and the camera aspect ratio must be 4:3 (even if the resolution is not 640x480, the image is resized).
 If the aspect ratio is not 4:3, the image, and thus the reconstructed data, will become distorted.
+While the package will continue to operate, formations will become somewhat distorted.

 ## Getting Started